sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/grAma-dvijAH.md

 ## Goal
 This project aims to convince dvija-s
-to transition to Indian villages soon and prepare.
+to transition to Indian villages soon and prepare;
+and support them in doing so.

 ## Contact
 - [tele]:(https://https://t.me/+aZpV3KvbSj1iZDUx)
 - Short url - https://rebrand.ly/grAma-dvija
+- Related projects - Latin American colony https://rebrand.ly/lat-am

 ## Background
 In India, we observe the below: